Macaron: History

-In the 1790s, macarons began to gain fame when two Carmelite nuns, seeking asylum in Nancy during the French Revolution, baked and sold the macaron cookies in order to pay for their housing.
+In the 1790s, macarons began to gain fame when two Carmelite nuns, seeking asylum in Nancy during the French Revolution, baked and sold the macarons in order to pay for their housing.
 These nuns became known as the "Macaron Sisters".
 In these early stages, macarons were served without special flavours or fillings.

-It was not until the 1930s that macarons began to be served as sandwich cookies with the addition of jams, liqueurs, and spices.
+It was not until the 1930s that macarons began to be served as a sandwich with the addition of jams, liqueurs, and spices.
 The macaron as it is known today, composed of two almond meringue discs filled with a layer of buttercream, jam, or ganache, was originally called the "Gerbet" or the "Paris macaron".
 Pierre Desfontaines, of the French pâtisserie Ladurée, has sometimes been credited with its creation in the early part of the 20th century, but another baker, Claude Gerbet, also claims to have invented it.
 French macaron bakeries became trendy in North America in the 2010s.

 Earliest recipe

-The earliest known recipe dates back to the early 17th century and appears to be inspired by a French version of the recipe.
+The earliest known recipe dates back to the early 17th century and appears to be inspired by a French version of the recipe: